-Baby Development: How we learn, role of myelin and what you can do when you are pregnant to enhance learning
+Baby Development: How we learn, role of myelin and 7 things you can do when you are pregnant to enhance learning

 Share on facebook

 Share on whatsapp

 Share on twitter

 Practice makes perfect.
 There’s a lot of truth to this old adage.
 You must have observed that learning any new skill takes time, patience and training.
 How do babies learn?
 In this article, we’ll look at what’s happening behind the scenes when you or your baby learns a new skill, the role of myelin and what you can do to improve learning when you are pregnant.

 Remember that time you were learning a new language?
 It’s hard at first.
 You don’t seem to remember the right words, you fumble and forget.
 It requires a lot of your attention too.
 And as you do it over and over again, something changes.

 It starts connecting in your head.
 Then you get better and better at it.
 Until, one fine day, you’re ‘in the flow’ and you realize it’s effortless.